ITU-BDSA2025-GROUP12/Chirp/docs/report.md

    **Your workflow from issue creation → development → review → merge**

 The way we would aim to work was by meeting and talking about the requirements of the current week.
 We would then randomly distribute tasks and each group member would be responsible for creating issues corresponding to their weekly task.

 Some weeks we would meet to code together, depending on what the week required, where one person would host a Code With Me and everyone would join to code.
 Other weeks we worked separately where each member would do their assigned tasks.
 Since some weeks required everything to be done in order it would cause members to wait for each other to finish tasks.
 Later in the development a lot of meetings aimed to be online where members worked separately on features that were missing.

 When a new feature was made or a new bug was corrected, a pull request would be made.
 The team member, who opened it, would write in our group chat “I opened a pull request” and whoever would be available to review the code first would do it.
 In some instances multiple people have reviewed a code but in most cases only one reviewed before merging the pull request.

 ## How to Make Chirp!
 Work Locally
-**Describe step-by-step how to clone and run the Chirp! application locally:**

-   - Clone instructions
-   - Commands to run
-   - Required tools or dependencies
-   - Expected output or behavior

 **If you want to run the Chirp! application locally you will have to follow these steps:**